Discover Mexico

 Here, they built the city of Monte Albán with a maze of subterranean passageways, rooms, drainage and water-storage systems.
 We then transfer (30 minutes) to the small village of San Antonio Arrazola, where the local population are known for creating fantastical creatures called alebrijes from wood or papier-mâché.
 We later return to Oaxaca and explore the cobbled streets, vibrant squares and churches of the historic city.
 We also visit the Museum of Cultures Santo Domingo.
 Stay: Casa Conzatti (or similar) (B).

 Oaxaca is possibly the most celebrated region in Mexico for its cuisine and we get more acquainted with an authentic cooking class.
-The experience starts with an exploration of a local market with our tour leader, in which we pick up ingredients for the meal.
-Then, we drive to our rustic kitchen, where we are taught to cook a full Mexican menu, including tortillas, a main, and dessert, from a Zapotec cook.
-We take turns to prepare the dishes, sharing the stations and working together.
+At a rustic kitchen, we are taught to cook a full Mexican menu, including tortillas, a main, and dessert, from a Zapotec cook.
+We begin in our host's own produce store, picking up the ingredients we'll need, before we take turns to prepare the dishes, sharing the stations and working together.
 After, we tuck into our delicious creations!
 The afternoon is free to wander around Oaxaca on your own.
 Stay: Casa Conzatti (or similar) (B/L).

-A short distance from Oaxaca is Teotitlán del Valle, a village known for hand-woven rugs and our first stop today.
-From here, we continue to a mezcal distillery in Santiago Matatlán to taste the agave-based spirit.
+A 40-minute drive from Oaxaca is Teotitlán del Valle, a village known for hand-woven rugs and our first stop today.
+From here, we continue (30 minutes) to a mezcal distillery in Santiago Matatlán to taste the agave-based spirit.
 Mezcal is produced from the heart of the agave plant and contains more than 40% alcohol!
-After the tasting, we drive to Tehuantepec, where we spend the night (the total drive time is about seven hours plus stops).
-Stay: Hotel Calli (or similar) (B).
+After the tasting, we drive (3hr 35min) to Tehuantepec, where we spend the night.
+Stay: Misión San José (or similar) (B).

 Today we drive to San Cristóbal (about six hours plus stops), one of the most popular cities in Mexico for visitors.
 It is filled with cobbled alleyways of whitewashed buildings with red-tiled roofs that lead to plazas and picturesque arcades.
 Arriving in the afternoon, we have a short orientation tour of the historic city before checking into our hotel.
 Stay: Hotel Diego Mazariegos (or similar) (B).

 Today is a free day to explore San Cristóbal at your own pace.
 Wander the colonial streets, take in the lively cafes, or buy handicrafts produced by the local Tzotzil indigenous groups.
-It's also possible to do an optional boat trip through the Sumidero Canyon and/or visit one of the traditional Maya communities who live in the villages surrounding the city.
+It's also possible to do an optional boat trip through the Sumidero Canyon with a visit to traditional Maya communities who live in the villages surrounding the city.
 Stay: Hotel Diego Mazariegos (or similar) (B).

 Our final day starts with a visit to Chichén Itzá.
 Having spent the night near the site, we can get in early before the day-trippers arrive from the beach resorts.
 Chichén Itzá served as the political and economic centre of the Maya civilisation and thrived from around 600 CE to 1200 CE.
 The pyramid of Kukulkan, the Temple of Chac Mool, the Hall of the Thousand Pillars and the Playing Field of the Prisoners can still be seen today and demonstrate an extraordinary commitment to architecture, space and composition.
 The pyramid itself was the last, and possibly greatest, of all Maya pyramids.

-This afternoon, we drive about 2hr 30min to Cancún airport, where the tour ends.
+This afternoon, we drive about three hours to Cancún airport, where the tour ends.
 Please note: The group transfer back to Cancún is scheduled to align with a chosen flight to London, UK; therefore, you should not book flights leaving before then.
 Please contact your sales representative for the timings of this flight (B).

 Trip Inclusions